How To Make Beautiful Landscape Photos On A Sunny Day

-The above photo, featuring a boat full of tourists on a bright, sunny day in Copenhagen, works because the shadows in the image aren't important, and so it's okay that they've photographed almost black.
-What makes the image work is the brightly illuminated colors in the boat and background buildings, and the fact that many of the people in the boat are illuminated.
+What makes the image work is the brightly lit colors in the boat and background buildings and the fact that many of the people in the boat are illuminated.
 If it wasn't for that fact I wouldn't have made the photo.

 Yes RAW Rules, But Not For All

 RAW mode is for the super keen as the image isn’t ready for sharing, and often looks pretty shabby, until it’s been processed on the desktop.